Colorado SB25-003 · In effect since August 1, 2026

 Colorado Parks & Wildlife maintains the program page at cpw.state.co.us/specified-semiautomatic-firearms, hunter education at cpw.state.co.us/hunting/education-outreach, and the full bill text is at leg.colorado.gov/bills/sb25-003.
 Always confirm specifics with CPW and your county sheriff.

 This page is general information for our customers and is not legal advice.
-Senate Bill 25-003 and its implementation details are subject to change as Colorado Parks & Wildlife, the Department of Revenue, and county sheriffs finalize rules and fees.
-Verify all specifics with Colorado Parks & Wildlife (cpw.state.co.us) and your county sheriff before relying on them.
-Elk River Guns · 28610 US Hwy 40, Steamboat Springs, CO.
+Senate Bill 25-003 and its implementation details are subject to change as Colorado Parks & Wildlife and county sheriffs finalize rules and fees.
+Verify all specifics with Colorado Parks & Wildlife (cpw.state.co.us) and the Routt County Sheriff’s Office before relying on them.
+Elk River Guns · 1320 Dream Island Plaza, Steamboat Springs, CO 80487.